datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/POST submit delta report.md

 # POST /rundeltareport

 ## Description
-Submit a new Delta report activity
+Submit a new delta report activity.

 ## Required Capabilities
 * CanUseAPI
 * CanManageCls360Snapshot

 ## Request Headers

 **Authorization** OAuth2 bearer token, obtained from the Authorisation endpoint (2-legged or 3-legged flow)

 ## Parameters
 * **parameters** (required) (body) JSON object containing the parameters of the activity to run.
 Parameters are:
-    * `startnum` - The version number to start the report from
+    * `startnum` - The version number to start the report from.
-    * `endnum` - The version number to end the report from
+    * `endnum` - The version number to end the report from.
     * `fileFormat` - The type of file to export.
-Must be one of `.txt` or `.xlsx`
+Must be one of `.txt` or `.xlsx`.
-    * `domain` - The name of the class library to run the report on
+    * `domain` - The name of the class library/domain to run the report on.

 ## Example Request
 ```